I-Dont-Remember/site/content/blog/life-has-no-speed-limits.md

 +++
-categories = ["Personal Development"] date = 2021-12-17T05:00:00Z
+categories = ["Personal Development"] curated = true date = 2021-12-17T05:00:00Z
 description = "A college degree takes 4 years, a year or more to write a book, 10 years at the DMV.
 Facts...or are they?
-Life has no speed limits, so why treat them as laws?" draft = false images = [] tags = [] title = "Life Has No Speed Limits" curated = true
+Life has no speed limits, so why treat them as laws?" images = [] tags = [] title = "Life Has No Speed Limits"

 +++
 What if I said you could write a book in 1 month?
 Sounds like baloney, right?

 Most of us have never written a book, but we come up with our own hand-wavy assumptions for how long it takes to complete tasks.
 Sometimes we’ll put in even less thought and just use the average pace defined by society as a rule.
-Should college **_really_** take 4 years for everyone?*
+Should college **_really___ take 4 years for everyone?*

 These assumptions are difficult to overcome, but luckily there are examples all around of people bucking the curve — people who realized [life has no speed limits](https://sive.rs/kimo).
 How can we be more like them?